rracariu/deno-jszmq/README.md

 # deno-jszmq

-**deno-jszmq** is a port of **jszmq** to TypeScript and Deno, whereas jszmq is port of zeromq to Javascript, supporting both browsers, Deno.
+**deno-jszmq** is a port of [jszmq](https://github.com/zeromq/jszmq) to TypeScript and Deno, whereas jszmq is port of zeromq to Javascript, supporting both browsers and Deno.
 The library only support the WebSocket transport
 ([ZWS 2.0](https://rfc.zeromq.org/spec:45/ZWS/)).